DCC-EX/dcc-ex.github.io/docs/under-development/microcontrollers.rst

   while (usbd.epBank1IsReady(ep) && !usbd.epBank1IsTransferComplete(ep)) {
   // optional timeout code here
   };

+For boards such as the Sparkun SAMD21 Dev Breakout or Redboard Turbo, you will need to look in the Sparkfun directories for the appropriate USBCore.cpp file to alter, for example:

+- For PlatformIO this is: .platformio/packages/framework-arduino-samd/cores/arduino/USB/USBCore.cpp
+- For Arduino IDE this is: Arduino15/packages/SparkFun/hardware/samd/1.8.3/cores/arduino/USBCore.cpp

 .. note::
   You will need to do this every time the SAMD Arduino core code is updated unless our fix has been incorporated.
 We will change our documentation to reflect is if/when it happens.